 The changes the law made within the realm of marketing are also notable.
 Marketing has relied heavily on cookies and data-gathering, but with GDPR this has become an uncertain prospect.
 Overall, the law has given consumers more say in how their data is distributed and collected.
 However, this has not come without some shakeups in the world of marketing.

 This article will go into how GDPR has impacted digital marketing and communication.

 The letter of the law is rather extensive, but here are the broad strokes of its purpose:

-- Consent: Companies ensure that the subject has given consent and provide clear notice prior to data collection, storage, or transfer (article 6 of GDPR).
+- Consent: Companies ensure that the subject has given consent and provided clear notice prior to data collection, storage, or transfer (article 6 of GDPR).

 - Documentation: Companies are to maintain extensive documentation about data usage and storage (article 30 of GDPR).

-- Data Erasure: Users are within their right request the removal of personal data in the hands of other entities.
+- Data Erasure: Users are within their right to request the removal of personal data currently in the hands of other entities.